Apple Crisp: That’s Basically a Hug in Dessert Form

 🍏 Cozy Apple Crisp

-Prep Time: 15 min Cook Time: 40 min Total Time: Just under an hour of crisp magic
+Prep Time: 15 min Cook Time: 40 min Total Time: Just under an hour of golden, bubbly goodness

-6 medium apples (Honeycrisp, Fuji, or Granny Smith — I prefer a variety)
+6 medium apples (Honeycrisp, Fuji, or Granny Smith — mixing varieties gives the best flavor)

 1½ tsp ground cinnamon